We Believe (Newsboys song): Context

 "We Believe" is mainly based on both the Apostles' Creed and the Nicene Creed translating the historic confession of the church's faith into a communal affirmation and helps the Christian church to contextualize its confession of faith in the Triune God (the Christian doctrine of the Trinity): The song asserts a Christian's fundamental beliefs saying "let our faith be more than anthems, greater than the songs we sing".
 The refrain emphasizes faith and "belief in God the Father, in Jesus Christ, The Holy Spirit, the crucifixion, that Jesus conquered death with His Resurrection, and that Jesus is coming back again".

 The songwriter Travis Ryan describes the song as "just foundationally what we believe as a church".
 Regarding the Newsboys having a commercial success with it, Travis Ryan commented: "God took that song on a journey, and He has used Newsboys to carry that song around the world."

 Awards and nominations

 "We Believe" has been nominated for many awards including "Song of the Year" and "Pop/Contemporary Song of the Year" during the 46th GMA Dove Awards in 2015 and for "Worship Song of the Year" during 47th GMA Dove Awards in 2016.
 The Newsboys had performed the song live during the 44th GMA Dove Awards on 15 October 2013.

 The song also won the KLOVE Fan Award as best song.

+Music video

+The music video premiered in May 2014, where the band is seen singing at an empty church at night, as leader Michael Tait, the rest of the band, and other people sing the song from their perspective.
+A live music video was released on January 15, 2014, and shows footage of the band playing at the Ocean Way Studio in Nashville, Tennessee.